Andrew Mountbatten-Windsor: Finances

-In March 2022 it was reported that, on 15 November 2019, the wife of the jailed Turkish former politician İlhan İşbilen transferred £750,000 to Andrew in the belief that it would help her secure a passport.
+In March 2022, it was reported that, on 15 November 2019, the wife of jailed former Turkish politician İlhan İşbilen had transferred £750,000 to Andrew in the belief that it would help her secure a passport.
 He repaid the money 16 months later after being contacted by İşbilen's lawyers.
-The Telegraph reported that the money sent to Andrew's account had been described to the bankers "as a wedding gift" for his elder daughter, Princess Beatrice, though the court documents did not include any suggestions that Beatrice was aware of the transactions. İşbilen alleges that a further £350,000 payment was made to Andrew through businessman Selman Turk, who İşbilen is suing for fraud.
-Turk had been awarded the People's Choice Award for his business Heyman AI at a Pitch@Palace event held at St James's Palace days before the £750,000 payment was made by İşbilen.
-In October 2025 it was reported that in December 2019, Andrew received £60,500 from businessman Adrian Gleave, whose company Alphabet Capital Limited had also funneled money from Nebahat İşbilen to him and Ferguson.
-Court documents showed that Alphabet Capital had made – and might continue making – substantial payments to Andrew, despite being listed as a dormant company with minimal turnover.
+The Telegraph reported that the payment had been described to the bankers "as a wedding gift" for his elder daughter, Beatrice, though court documents did not suggest that Beatrice was aware of the transaction. İşbilen alleges that a further £350,000 was paid to Andrew through businessman Selman Turk, who she is suing for fraud.
+Turk had received the People's Choice Award for his business Heyman AI at a Pitch@Palace event held at St James's Palace days before the £750,000 transfer.
+In October 2025, it was reported that in December 2019 Andrew received £60,500 from Adrian Gleave, whose company Alphabet Capital Limited had also funneled money from Nebahat İşbilen to Andrew and Ferguson.
+Court documents indicated that Alphabet Capital had made – and might continue to make – substantial payments to Andrew, despite being listed as a dormant company with minimal turnover.
 Gleave had links to SVS Securities, a firm shut down by regulators over pension mis-selling.

-Tarek Kaituni, a Libyan-born convicted gun smuggler, introduced Andrew to Selman Turk in May or June 2019 and held later meetings on at least two occasions.
-Kaituni, for whom Andrew allegedly lobbied a British company, had reportedly given Princess Beatrice an £18,000 gold and diamond necklace for her 21st birthday in 2009, and was invited to Princess Eugenie's wedding in 2018.
-Andrew also got "half" of £100,000 that Turk claimed was a payment to the businessman Adrian Gleave to fund a search for "finding yoghurt production facilities in America".

-In October 2025, The Guardian reported that Andrew was set to receive a one-off six-figure payment from King Charles III's private funds to help finance his move from Royal Lodge to a smaller property on the Sandringham Estate.
-In addition, he would be granted an annual stipend worth several times his £20,000 naval pension.
+Tarek Kaituni, a Libyan-born convicted gun smuggler, introduced Andrew to Selman Turk in May or June 2019 and met him on at least two occasions.
+Kaituni, for whom Andrew had allegedly lobbied a British company, had reportedly given Beatrice an £18,000 gold and diamond necklace for her 21st birthday in 2009 and was invited to Eugenie's wedding in 2018.
+Andrew also received "half" of £100,000 that Turk claimed was a payment to businessman Adrian Gleave to fund a search for "finding yoghurt production facilities in America".
+In October 2025, The Guardian reported that Andrew was set to receive a one-off six-figure payment from the King's private funds to help finance his move from Royal Lodge to a smaller property on the Sandringham estate.
+He would also receive an annual stipend worth several times his £20,000 naval pension.